Giants vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has 58 hits with seven doubles, eight home runs, 43 walks and 28 RBI.
+- Rutschman has seven doubles, eight home runs, 43 walks and 28 RBI (58 total hits).

 Rutschman Recent Games